 An adequate supply of vitamin D is particularly important for bone health and also supports the immune system.
-Vitamin D can be produced by the human body itself if there is sufficient sunlight.
+The human body can produce Vitamin D itself if there is sufficient sunlight.

 Vitamin D is one of the most frequently discussed nutrients in the context of the vegan diet.
 Actually, wrongly, because the need for vitamin D can be covered easily and naturally even with a vegan lifestyle.

 The “active” form of vitamin D, we typically refer to as vitamin D3 (cholecalciferol), can be used by the human body.

 Vitamin D is partly responsible for a multitude of functions in the body.
 It is necessary for bone formation for the immune system and can inhibit tumor cells’ proliferation and type 1 diabetes .